top of page

 tl;dr

 Originally from Michigan, Kurt Tseng joined the North Carolina Symphony in 2020 as Associate Principal Viola.
 He completed his master’s degree at Indiana University Jacobs School of Music and his bachelor’s at Tufts University and the New England Conservatory.
-His past teachers and mentors have included Martha Katz, Ed Gazouleas, Patricia Pats Gurin, and Kelley Benson.
+His past teachers and mentors include Martha Katz, Ed Gazouleas, Patricia Pats Gurin, and Kelley Benson.

 MEDIA